-Our Pecan Pie Cheesecake combines two classic desserts to make one decadent dish worthy of any special occasion meal: pecan pie and rich, creamy NY-style cheesecake.
+My irresistible Pecan Pie Cheesecake combines two classic desserts to make one decadent dish worthy of any special occasion meal: pecan pie and rich, creamy NY-style cheesecake.
 The cheesecake is made with brown sugar and cinnamon, then topped with a gooey, sweet pecan pie topping.
 It’s got a delicious graham cracker crust and is served with homemade cinnamon whipped cream.

 If we had to describe it in one word: indulgent!
 This tops the list for Ari’s favorite dessert recipe of 2023!
+Can’t decide between pecan pie and pumpkin pie for the holidays?
+Serve my pumpkin swirl cheesecake with graham cracker crust (or these pumpkin cheesecake bars!) right alongside.

 Because the cheesecake needs to cool overnight in a fridge before serving, this is the perfect dessert recipe to make for the holidays as it’s ready the day before serving.
-Plus, it’s a total showstopper.
+Plus, it’s a total showstopper!

 Ingredient Notes

 - Graham cracker crust, made with graham cracker crumbs, sugar, Kosher salt, and melted unsalted butter.
+You’ll need 16 graham crackers to make 2 cups of graham cracker crumbs.

 - Cream cheese: We recommend full-fat cream cheese.
 Be sure it’s room temperature!